Koushikphy/Web-Printer/Readme.md

 ## Web Printer
 #### Make printers without Ethernet or Wifi connection available on LAN.

 When a printer does not have any Ethernet or Wifi connection it's not possible directly to print from other machine in the LAN.
 This flask app creates a webeserver that can accepts and prints documents.
-The webserver can be accessed from any machine on the LAN, so document can be printed on the isolated printer directly from any machine on the LAN.
+The webserver can be accessed from any machine on the LAN, thus document can be printed on the isolated printer directly from any machine on the LAN.

 ### Usage:
 1. Clone this repo.